7 ChatGPT Prompts for ESL Teachers

 You are an experienced ESL learning coach.
 Create a realistic 5-day self-study plan for a B1-level adult learner who has 20 minutes per day on weekdays.
 Her goal is to improve spoken fluency for professional meetings in 8 weeks.
 She is a Spanish speaker.
 Each day's plan should include the activity type, the time allocation, and brief instructions she can follow independently.
 Focus on activities that don't require a live teacher.

-A few things worth noting as you work with these prompts.
+Three principles make the biggest difference as you work with these prompts.

 Third, review before you share.
 ChatGPT occasionally gets facts wrong or writes example sentences that are technically correct but semantically odd.
 A 60-second read-through catches those issues.
 You're still the one deciding whether the material is appropriate for your learner, the AI just reduces the time you spend writing it.